 While a number of fake Pashmina copies have filled up markets, a category of the same is faux Pashmina.
 But what is Faux Pashmina.
 Let's find out

-When commoners could not afford Pashmina shawls, traders started to manufacture false Pashmina shawls, calling it by different names.
-One such type is faux Pashmina shawls.
-These are cheap shawls, which are made of synthetic fibre like viscose.
-These are super soft and plush like a Pashmina shawl, but are one of the fake variants which just feel like Pashmina.
+When commoners could not afford Pashmina scarves, traders started to manufacture false Pashmina scarves, calling it by different names.
+One such type is faux Pashmina scarves.
+These are cheap scarves, which are made of synthetic fibre like viscose.
+These are super soft and plush like a Pashmina scarf, but are one of the fake variants which just feel like Pashmina.

 We, at Pashmina.com, are one of the world’s largest curators of pure and handcrafted Himalayan cashmere.
 Each of our pieces epitomizes the highest levels of quality and royalty and will make you feel no less than nobility yourself.
 Our range of shawls, stoles, scarves, and hijabs will enrapture the world with its beauty and sublime softness.
 It’s not just the beauty and exquisiteness that we are concerned about; credibility is what sets us apart from the rest.
 Our pieces are first painstakingly handcrafted with the finest designs and reflect the highest quality of craftsmanship.
 After this labor of love sees the light of the day, it is sent for quality assurance to the Crafts Development Institute, Ministry of Textiles as part of Govt of India that certifies each Pashmina.
 After all, you deserve a product that’s as warm and real as you!